-- Considered as cleaning of the process equipment in between two batches for on-going manufacturing campaign of the same product.
+- Cleaning of the process equipment in between two batches for ongoing manufacturing campaign of the same product.

 - Product to Product

-- Considered as cleaning of the process equipment in between the two different products i.e. when the older product campaign finishes and before initiating a new product campaign
+- Cleaning of the process equipment in between the two different products i.e. after finishing the previous product campaign and before initiating a new product campaign

 Different Cleaning Mechanisms

-Removing residues from equipment involves various mechanisms either physically or chemically depending on the consistency and performance-based selection criteria.
+Residue from equipment can be removed either physically or chemically and chosen based on the consistency and performance-based selection criteria.

 - Mechanical or Manual